Up to 20% OFF - Limited Time Learn More

 Although the Cavalier King Charles Spaniel is generally a robust breed, it's prudent for pet parents to be aware of specific health concerns prevalent in these dogs.
 Being informed about their health predispositions enables owners to provide the best care for their beloved fur buddies.

-Like many breeds, the Cavalier King Charles Spaniel is susceptible to certain eye conditions, such as cataracts and retinal dysplasia.
-Regular eye exams can help spot these conditions early, maintaining the quality of life for your furry friend.
+Like many breeds, the Cavalier King Charles Spaniel is susceptible to certain eye conditions, such as cataracts.
+Regular eye exams can help spot this condition early, maintaining the quality of life for your furry friend.

 Ear infections can be another health concern due to their long, floppy ears that can limit air circulation.
 Regular ear checks and cleaning can prevent infections from taking hold.